edunorm/.github/profile/README.md

 # canvas

-A collective venture aiming to make knowledge, experience and skill accessible for young artists..
+A collective venture aiming to make knowledge, experience and skill accessible for young artists.

 ## contact